metaclips/MatrixModificationCI/readme.md

 ### Preface

-Matrix modifier is a CI modifier which splits matrix contents into multiple nodes.
+Matrix modifier is a fast CI modifier which splits matrix contents into multiple nodes.
 [More here](https://cirrus-ci.org/guide/writing-tasks/#matrix-modification)

 ## Examples